You thought you had done everything but you forgot to get the bin out!

 What still needs to be done

 Fat chance you still have to check all your literature references, which will cost you a lot of time.
-Have you added the latest comments of your supervisors?
+Have you added your supervisors’ latest comments?

-Then the hard work commences: writing the summary, foreword or acknowledgements, design the cover of your manuscript.
+Then the hard work commences: writing the summary, foreword or acknowledgements, designing the cover of your manuscript.
 Maybe suggest some hypotheses.
 Arrange the final date.
 Prepare your manuscript for printing.
-Some printers are specialised in printing theses, they have some handy checklists.
+Some printers are specialised in printing these, they have some handy checklists.
 Request an ISBN number.
 And didn’t they mention a symposium once all the Committee members are present?
 To organise this will take up a lot of time.
-Do you have any influence on who will be appointed in the Committee?
+Do you have any influence on who will be appointed to the Committee?
 You will have to send the invitations sooner than later.

-Last but not least the preparation of your defence.
+Last but not least is the preparation of your defense.
 Check out if your University organises ‘test academic ceremonies’ or organise one yourself with your assistants.
 Check with your supervisor if you are not sure about something and talk with other PhD students who have just completed their defence ceremony.
 Make a visit to other defence ceremonies just to taste what is waiting for you.
-Make sure you know everything on the actual ceremony.
+Make sure you know everything about the actual ceremony.
 This can vary per University.

 Ask PNN about the costs and maybe your University has some grants for certain costs.
 Don’t forget to inquire.

 Open a new document on your computer and start with a script for this last phase of your PhD.
-It will be very beneficial for you.
+It will be very beneficial!